 What is a rack rate?

-A rack rate, sometimes called a walk-in rate, is an officially published standard nightly rate for a specific room type without any discounts applied.
+A rack rate, sometimes called a walk-in rate, is an officially published standard nightly rate for a specific room type with no discounts applied.
 It’s typically the highest price a guest is charged for a stay for this room type, with separate rack rates for low and high seasons.

 This price can be found in brochures and promotional materials.
 The same amount will be quoted to a customer who simply walks in off the street and asks, “How much?”

 The term “rack rate” originated from the days when hotels displayed their room prices on metal or wooden racks at the reception desk.
-While this practice has long disappeared, in some countries, such as the UK and Italy, a law still obliges hoteliers to make their prices public and not to exceed them.
+While this practice has long disappeared, in some countries, such as the UK and Italy, a law still obliges hoteliers not to charge more than the public price.

 Historically, the mandatory publishing of the highest possible price aimed to protect guests from being overcharged by dishonest porters.
 In today's online booking and card payments world, the rule is outdated, to put it mildly.
 Nevertheless, the law is the law, and that’s why you can see the rack rates written on the backs of room doors in some localities.

-The most straightforward approach to calculating a rack rate is to add up spending per room per day and the desired profit.
+The most straightforward approach to calculating a rack rate is to add the per-room-per-day spending and the desired profit.
 However, some hoteliers also consider the average occupancy, so the calculation can look like this.

-What does this formula show?
+What does this (illustrative and simplified) formula show?
 An approximate amount is obtained by dividing the sum of total annual spending and a targeted yearly profit by 365 days and by the expected number of occupied rooms per night.

 Here’s an illustration of a calculation for an imaginary Desert Rose Hotel with a four-star rating on the Spanish coast.